-Although the local tax authority of Zhengzhou City has not indicated that it will re-evaluate prior years, the Group believes that the possibility exists for reinterpretation of the application of the tax regulations by higher tax authorities in the PRC, potentially overturning the decision made by the local tax authority to apply the deemed profit method.
-Because of the uncertainty surrounding whether or not these tax years will be re-evaluated and the taxes adjusted, the difference between the taxes due based on taxable income calculated according to statutory taxable income method and the taxes due based on the deemed profit method has been recorded as an additional receivable or payable and has been included in unrecognized tax benefits.
-Management believes if the local tax authority of Zhengzhou City or a higher tax authority were to re-evaluate any of these tax years, the remaining PRC subsidiaries that have not been liquidated would be required to pay additional taxes due, based on the accumulated difference between the amounts paid under the deemed profit method and the amounts due under the PRC statutory taxable income method.
+The current year movement in the liability for unrecognized tax benefits of US\$16,313,513 was mainly due to the application of the deemed profit method by the local tax authority of Zhengzhou city related to the Zhengzhou Modern City project upon completion of the development project.
+The Group believes that the possibility exists for reinterpretation of the application of the tax regulations by higher tax authorities in the PRC, potentially overturning the decision made by the local tax authority to apply the deemed profit method.
+Because of the uncertainty surrounding whether the application of the deemed profit method for Zhengzhou Modern City project will be re-evaluated and the taxes adjusted, the difference between the taxes due based on taxable income calculated according to statutory taxable income method and the taxes due based on the deemed profit method has been recorded as an additional receivable or payable and has been included in unrecognized tax benefits.
+The remaining change of US\$8,842,239 was recognized as a reduction of unrecognized tax benefits due to the expiration of the five-year statute of limitations period for Henan Xinyuan.

 The entire unrecognized tax benefit, if ultimately recognized, will impact the effective tax rate.
-The Group anticipates new unrecognized tax benefits, related to tax positions similar to those giving rise to its existing unrecognized tax benefits, to originate after December 31, 2012.
-However, a reasonable estimate of the range of the possible increases related to similar positions originating after December 31, 2012 cannot be made at this time.
+The Group anticipates new unrecognized tax benefits, related to tax positions similar to those giving rise to its existing unrecognized tax benefits, to originate after December 31, 2013.
+It is possible that the amount of uncertain tax positions will change in the next twelve months, however, an estimate of the range of the possible outcomes cannot be made at this time.

-The PRC income tax returns for fiscal year 2006 through fiscal year 2012 remain open to potential examination.
+The PRC income tax returns for fiscal year 2009 through fiscal year 2013 remain open to potential examination.
 In addition, local tax authorities may exercise broad discretion in applying the tax law, thus potentially exposing the PRC subsidiaries to audits of tax years outside the general statute of limitations.

 It is the Group's continuing practice to recognize interest and penalties related to uncertain tax positions in interest expenses and other expenses, respectively.
-For the years ended December 31, 2010, 2011 and 2012, no interest and penalties have been recognized under ASC 740-10 as management believes that there will be no interest and penalties charged relating to a revaluation of a tax levy method ..
+For the years ended December 31, 2011, 2012 and 2013, no interest and penalties have been recognized under ASC 740-10 as management believes that there will be no interest and penalties charged relating to a re-evaluation of a tax levy method.